Congratulations on gaining a place in the 2020-entry MORSE, Mathematics and Statistics or Data Science degree programme!

 Registering for Modules

-There is no need to register for modules before the start of term, and it is in fact probably better to wait until you arrive at Warwick, and have met with your personal tutor before doing this.
+There is no need to register for modules before the start of term, and it is in fact probably better to wait until after Welcome Week begins, and have met with your personal tutor before doing this.

 Preparatory reading and diagnostic test in Mathematics

-Please spend time on these — as much time as you can! — before coming to Warwick in October.
+Please spend time on these — as much time as you can! — before Welcome Week begins.
 All time that you spend on this preparation will be amply repaid during your first year here.

 Many new students find that the mathematical parts of these degrees are surprisingly different from the sort of maths they have done previously at school.
 Reading through this book will help you make the transition to university level mathematics by gently (and humorously) introducing you to rigour and abstraction: